James-Large/sy_chess_engine/README.md

 ### Plans for this

 * Refactor the fuck out of it, and probably get it into a passable C++ state.
-I'll leave a stable version of the initial push as a separate branch, initstate.
 * Plug it into some kind of basic chess gui for better play testing, as opposed to the ASCII art ches board currently drawn...
 * Then I'll look into bolting on some kind of RL framework.